jazzsequence/Cat-Signal/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Screenshots ==

 1. Modal option

 2. Banner option

 3. Options page

 == Changelog ==

+= 1.0.4 =
+- Fixed open `<div>` tag
+- added an option to define where the alert appears
+- added link to test that the script is working

 = 1.0.3 =
-Removed `die` function that was making the page quit if no option was set.
+- Removed `die` function that was making the page quit if no option was set.
 Reported [here](http://wordpress.org/support/topic/not-working-on-my-site-3) and [here](http://wordpress.org/support/topic/indexphp-quits-after-wordpress-meta-tag).

 = 1.0.2 =
-Changed how the validation pulled the options
+- Changed how the validation pulled the options

 = 1.0.1 =
-Added validation function
+- Added validation function

 = 1.0 =
-Initial release.
+- Initial release.